Helping you ‘see the woods for the trees’ and work out what’s right for you

 Before you go off searching for LIMS providers you need to know what you’re trying to achieve.
 Otherwise you’ll be both overwhelmed and in awe of the myriad systems out there.

-When looking at what you need from a LIMS most people start with a list of functions that the software must do.
+When looking at what you need from a LIMS most people start with a list of functions.
 This is often based on what they’re using at the moment that works or doesn’t quite work how it needs to.
 This is an important part of the process but it’s not necessarily going to give you the information you need to help you differentiate systems.
 For example, I’d be very surprised if there’s not a LIMS out there that doesn’t allow you to register a sample, store a sample or even aliquot a sample.

 Plus, if you’re pulling a list of functions together who’s providing you with this list?
 Is it the IT team that never use the software directly, the user that doesn’t deal too well with change, the person who wrote the existing system(s) or the user that will be using it day-in and day-out?
 They’ve all got valid opinions but there’s probably some conflicting ones in there too.
 So, when it comes to listing ‘what’ you want your LIMS to do, you’ve probably got this covered.
 But how do you work out what’s important?

-Our 7 areas to explore to put you in the driving seat when choosing a LIMS
+7 areas that put you in the driving seat

-We’ve looked at 7 areas that will help you dig a bit deeper into a system to understand how it can help your lab or Biobank.
+In our guide to choosing a LIMS we’ve looked at 7 areas that will help you dig a bit deeper into a system to understand how it can help you.
 They’ll also help you prioritise and enhance your list of functionality requirements for LIMS and: